The Outbreak of Thermal Pollution

 1.2 Sewage Effluents

-Certain industrial plants produce high amounts of domestic sewage effluents, which contain lavatories or dirty water used to wash clothes or dishes and cook meals.
+Certain industrial plants produce large amounts of domestic sewage effluent, which contains lavatory waste and dirty water used to wash clothes or dishes and to cook meals.

 1.3 Biochemical Movement